uqlibrary/technology-training/R/RStudio_intro.md

 To add comments to many lines: Ctrl + Shift + C or Cmd + Shift + C

 While editing your script, you can run the active line (or the selected block of lines) by using Ctrl + Enter (or Cmd + Enter).

+Instead of opening an RProject, you can open an R script and directly execute its content.
+This is helpful to re-run a whole project from the beginning (including necessary `library()` commands).

 ### Import files